asha23/arlo-framework/README.md

 There is information for 3 environments contained here, development, production and staging.
 Filling out this information correctly will make sites easier to deploy as it will auto-detect which database to use depending on your environment.

+## Notes on the .gitignore.

+This installation by default ignores everything but your theme.
+You will need to create a deployment of wordpress on your production environment and run composer install.

+If you can't do this simply upload the files as required.
+I decided to not include all the WordPress stuff in the repo because in the most part it's an uneccesary step really.

+Feel free to edit the .gitignore file though if you want to change this.

 ## Notes about the seed theme